Delaware Seashore State Park

-Delaware Seashore State Park is located near Dewey Beach, in Delaware, United States.
+Delaware Seashore State Park is a public recreation area located near Dewey Beach in Delaware, United States.
 It is bounded on the east by the Atlantic Ocean and on the west by Rehoboth Bay and Indian River Bay.
 The park covers 2,722 acre.
 It is a major attraction for millions of visitors who come to the Delaware Beaches for water-related activities.
 Delaware Seashore State Park was created in 1965.

 History

 The land in Delaware Seashore State Park saw frequent natural changes in the location of the inlet between the inland bays and the Atlantic Ocean.
 As a result, it was difficult to travel across this stretch of land.
 In 1939, two jetties were built to stabilize the Indian River Inlet at its present location.
 Indian River State Park was created by the State Park Commission in 1965, with the name becoming Delaware Seashore State Park in 1967.
 In 1966, the strip of land between the Little Assawoman Bay to the west and the Atlantic Ocean to the east between South Bethany and Fenwick Island became a separate southern portion of the park.
 In 1981, the southern section of Delaware Seashore State Park became Fenwick Island State Park.

 The Indian River Life-Saving Station was built in 1876 by the United States Life-Saving Service in order to respond to shipwrecks along the Delaware coast.
 The station is listed on the National Register of Historic Places and is open to the public.